AcademySoftwareFoundation/openvdb/CONTRIBUTING.md

 * Monitor email aliases.
 * Monitor Slack (delayed response is perfectly acceptable).
 * Triage GitHub issues and perform pull request reviews for other committers and the community.
-* Make sure that ongoing PRs are moving forward at the right pace or closing them.
+* Make sure that ongoing PRs are moving forward at the right pace or close them.
 * In general continue to be willing to spend at least 25% of ones time working on the project (~1.25 business days per week).

-### When does a committer lose committer status
+### When does a committer lose committer status?

 If a committer is no longer interested or cannot perform the committer duties listed above, they should volunteer to be moved to emeritus status.
 In extreme cases this can also occur by a vote of